Naper Settlement: Martin Mitchell Mansion

 The Martin Mitchell Mansion, known to the original owners as Pine Craig, is a historic residence.
 The 12-room house was built with materials from Naperville businesses and stone from DuPage River quarries.
 George Martin II was the son of an immigrant from Scotland and made his fortune by taking advantage of local resources.
 He made agriculture his first venture, cultivating a farm and gradually expanding his land holdings to 1,000 acres.
 Martin then developed a limestone quarry along the DuPage, which became very successful in 1871 due to the high demand for stone after the Great Chicago Fire.
 He made his riches after he co-founded Naperville Tile and Brick Works, which eventually output over one million bricks and one million tiles.
 The tile was primarily used to drain swamps for farming.
 Martin operated his end of the business in his new home upon its 1883 construction.
 He named the house Pine Craig, and his family members lived in the house until 1936.
 The house was added to the National Register of Historic Places in 1975.
 The mansion is now part of Naper Settlement and underwent an extensive restoration from 2000 to 2003.

+Mary and Richard Benck Family Agriculture Center

+The Center was opened in April 2023, dedicated to recognizing the role that farming has played in Naperville’s history.
+Exhibits will provide information about the economics, transportation, and nutrition-based aspects of agriculture.
+The Center will also host a Field Watchers program for school-aged children to get them interested in agriculture and other STEM careers.